sdehm/sdehm-blog/content/posts/concurrency-abstractions-in-go.md

 ```

 {{< lead >}}
 Note that the `Workers` struct exposes a basic `Work` channel that is not buffered.
 Since the channel will block on send we must send our work items in a separate go routine that will close the channel once all work has been added.
 If we knew ahead of time how much work we would have we could create a buffered channel of the appropriate size.
 {{< /lead >}}

 ## Tasks

-Many languages provide a `Task` concurrency abstraction that allows for asynchronous execution code with explicit synchronization or "awaiting".
+Other languages provide a `Task` concurrency abstraction that allows for asynchronous execution code with explicit synchronization or "awaiting".
 Sometimes this behavior is called a `promise` or `future`.
-It can also be implemented with `async` and `await` keywords.

 ### Basic Task Implementation

 The following is an implementation of a `Task` abstraction in Go based loosely on the .NET `Task`.

 ```go